Jackojc/cane/doc/ref.md

 and if there are too few notes, we simply loop back around to the start and map the first note.

-As mentioned in the meta-data section previously, you can set and later reference a global note value to base your song off allowing you to easily change the key of your song.

 ### Send
 The send (`~>`) statement sinks a sequence to a MIDI channel.
 In other words, without send, your song will not send any MIDI.